You can view all quarantine regulations at the Tasmanian Government's quarantine site (click here).

 Travelling south from Hobart to the Huon Region, there are numerous attractions to visit along the way including museums, wineries, cheesery, fishing spots, beautiful restaurants, gardens, walking tracks, hang gliding, cruises ,and jet boat rides .
 Located 1.5 hours drive from Hobart City will bring you to the well known Tahune Airwalk .
 Further south you will find the popular Hasting Caves and Thermal Springs Pool as well as many small coastal townships that have much to offer.

 Mount Field National Park and Maydena Hub are located 1.5 hours drive from Hobart.
 Here you are able to enjoy walks throughout the National Park, especially the walk to the spectacular Russel Falls.
-However once again there are plenty of stops to be made along the way including Salmon Ponds, Jet boat rides, museums, mills, old homesteads etc. all the while taking in the beautiful scenery.
+However once again there are plenty of stops to be made along the way including Salmon Ponds, museums, mills, whisky distilleries, old homesteads etc. all the while taking in the beautiful scenery.

 Heading North out of Hobart towards Launceston, you could take a day trip up into the Heritage Highway region.
 Here you will discover a multitude of Historical Villages offering beautiful attractions including: historic homesteads, historic buildings, convict built bridges, National Trust properties, wool centres, heritage museums, colonial sandstone buildings, antique shops, great fishing spots, galleries, gardens....the list is endless.
 If you are a keen golfer, the town of Bothwell will be of much interest to you.
 Bothwell is home to the oldest golf course in the Southern Hemisphere, here grazing sheep keep the fairways short, and fences protect the sacred greens.
 Close to the golf course you will also find the Australasian Golf Museum, which tells the story of how golf evolved from a crude game played by a handful of villages on Scotland's east coast, to now being a truly international game, and Australia's most popular participation sport.